Gear making: More from Less

 By Scott Knoy, VP of Sales, German Machine Tools of America (GMTA)

 When you think of multi-process gear making machinery, you often think of machining centers.
-These machines are often considered a “jack of all trades and master of none,” where all processegmta_3s are completed adequately but not in superior fashion.
+These machines are often considered a “jack of all trades and master of none,” where all processes are completed adequately but not in superior fashion.
 However, one supplier to the gear making industry, German Machine Tools of America (GMTA) and its parent company, Profilator GmbH, have regularly offered machinery that is able to complete quality, multiple machining operations on one machine tool, for many years.

 The machine configuration utilized is unique to Profilator in the gear industry today, as each cutting operation performed is centered around the company’s established competence in each process.